 density function, which is approximated using a midpoint or Monte Carlo approximation

-by calculating the linear predictors at each location newdata
+by calculating the linear predictors at each location newdata,

 applying the inverse-link-trainsformation,

-.
+and calling this predicted response mu_g.
 Total abundance is then be approximated

-by the area associated with each midpoint or Monte Carlo
+by multiplying mu_g by the area associated with each midpoint or Monte Carlo

-approximation point (supplied by argument area
+approximation point (supplied by argument area),

 and summing across these area-expanded values.